Comment on page

 database

-Prints out current status of the CryoSPARC master system, including the status of all individual processes (
+Prints out current status of the CryoSPARC master system, including the status of all individual processes (database

 , app